nextcloud/documentation/developer_manual/classes/appframework/http_downloadresponse.rst

 ================

-Prompts the user to download the a textfile
+Prompts the user to download the a file

 .. php:namespace:: OCA\AppFramework\Http